salahudeanIT1025/The-World/Lab3/readme.md

 ii. the ERP software stands for Enterprise Resource Planning and is a system that was developed to bring together an entire organization within one program.
 ERP software utilizes a central database that is implemented throughout the entire organization. one example of a ERP is Microsoft.

 B.
 Data virtualization is an approach to data management that allows an application to retrieve and manipulate data without requiring technical details about the data.
-In Virtualization, a user gets dedicated hardware while in Cloud computing multiple hardware devices provide one login environment for the user.
+In Virtualization, a user gets dedicated hardware while in cloud computing multiple hardware devices provide one login environment for the user.

 # Virtualization
 B.